 As you can see, the shoulder straps on the hiking-style backpack (left) are positioned lower on the bag and curve up and around the shoulders.
 This style generally conforms to the shoulder so it keeps the bag from pulling away from your back.

-On traditional backpacks (right) the shoulder straps don’t conform to your shoulders as well so the bag has a tendency to pull away from your back — which can put more strain on
+On traditional backpacks (right) the shoulder straps don’t conform to your shoulders as well so the bag tends to pull away from your back — which can put more strain on

 That doesn’t mean traditional backpacks aren’t comfortable but they’re usually not as comfortable as hiking-style harnesses — especially when you’re carrying a heavy load.